-In your quest to learn how to say ‘let’s go’ in Korean, you’re lucky to have found us!
+In your quest to learn how to say ‘let’s go’ in Korean as you explore Korea, you’re lucky to have found us!
 Today we’ll go over how to say let’s go in Korean as well as some examples to get you using the phrase quicker.
 Now then, let’s go!

 ‘Let’s Go’ in Korean